drsm79/situp/docs/usage.rst

 So, for example::

 	situp.py vendor backbone
+	situp.py vendor backbone -d tst-app

-Will download and install the vendor backbone and its dependencies into the tst-app design. ``situp.py`` uses the kanso packages, so anything that is available on http://kan.so/packages/ should work with situp.
+Will download and install the vendor backbone and its dependencies into the either the $PWD or into the tst-app design ($PWD/_design/tst-app). ``situp.py`` uses the kanso packages, so anything that is available on http://kan.so/packages/ should work with situp.

+If you want a specific version of a package you can install it with the ``--ext_version`` flag.
+Currently you'll get the latest version of any dependencies, so you may need to explicitly import a certain version of a dependency, too.

 Defining servers
 ----------------------------------------